Sauceforge/Saucery/README.md

 <img src="/Saucery/Images/Saucery.NUnit.png" alt="Saucery" width="100"/>

 1. In your solution create a simple class library.
-1. Add properties CopyLocalLockFileAssemblies and GenerateRuntimeConfigurationFiles to the top PropertyGroup and set them both to true.
+1. Add properties CopyLocalLockFileAssemblies and GenerateRuntimeConfigurationFiles to the top PropertyGroup of the project file and set them both to true.
 1. Add a NuGet Reference to [Saucery](https://www.nuget.org/packages/Saucery) and [NUnit3TestAdapter](https://www.nuget.org/packages/NUnit3TestAdapter).

 Your Project file should look something like this: